saucer/saucer/CONTRIBUTING.md

     - Includes should be sorted by length where applicable
     - Project/Internal Headers always come first
     - System and Project Headers should be separated by a line break
+    - If applicable, separate includes into reasonable groups

 - Naming Convention
   - We use a "standard library-ish" naming convention